Complete Guide to Hybrid Inverters 2025

 A hybrid inverter manages three main energy flows:

-1. Solar generation: Conversion of the direct current (DC) generated by the solar panels into alternating current (AC) that can be used by your domestic appliances.
+1. Solar production: Conversion of direct current (DC) generated by solar panels into alternating current (AC) that can be used by your domestic appliances.

-2. Battery storage: Intelligent management of battery charging and discharging, enabling excess solar energy to be stored and released when needed.
+2. Battery storage: Intelligent management of battery charging and discharging, allowing excess solar energy to be stored and released when needed.

-The hybrid inverter orchestrates these flows according to different operating modes, which can be configured according to your priorities:
+The hybrid inverter coordinates these flows according to different operating modes, which can be configured according to your priorities:

-• Self-consumption priority mode: The solar energy feeds your appliances directly, the surplus charges the batteries, and only the remaining surplus is fed into the grid.
+• Self-consumption priority mode: Solar energy directly powers your appliances, the surplus charges the batteries, and only the remaining surplus is fed into the grid.

-• Backup mode: In the event of a mains power cut, the UPS automatically switches over to the batteries to maintain power to priority circuits.
+• Backup mode: In the event of a grid outage, the inverter automatically switches to the batteries to maintain power to priority circuits.

 • Integrated battery management: No need for a separate charge controller.

-• UPS (Uninterruptible Power Supply) function: Continuity of supply in the event of a mains failure.
+• UPS (Uninterruptible Power Supply) function: Uninterrupted power supply in the event of a mains power failure.

 • Intelligent energy flow management: Automatic optimisation according to your needs and the availability of solar energy.